Paying for College: 3 Things Divorcing Parents Should Do

 - Split proportionally to income.
 This arrangement can take significant disparity in income into account, so long as both parents are financially able to contribute.

 - Agree not to obligate.
-In some cases, parents may reasonably commit to contribute to education “to the best of ability.”
+In some cases, parents may reasonably commit to contributing to education “to the best of their ability.”
 Remember that there is no obligation to pay for college and folks who are financially insecure should not obligate themselves to do so.
-At the same time, by proclaiming your desire to contribute to college education, you are purposefully leaving the door open to future discussion.
+At the same time, by proclaiming your desire to contribute to a college education, you are purposefully leaving the door open to future discussion.
 Sometimes it makes sense to include a provision to negotiate specific parameters at a specified future date.

 Conventional wisdom dictates that we plan as early as possible for our children’s college education whether we are married, single, or divorcing parents.
 These are professionals who can be indispensable in the process.

-- A financial planner to advise you on the best savings tools currently available, on the pros and cons of saving money in your children’s names and on the tax consequences of various savings vehicles.
+- A financial planner to advise you on the best savings tools currently available, on the pros and cons of saving money in your children’s names, and on the tax consequences of various savings vehicles.

 - A college placement advisor to help you find your student’s best-matched schools, including those with merit money to award, and advise on FAFSA applications, student loans, and scholarship sources.

-- A professional divorce mediator to guide you through the decision-making process of your divorce, custody and financial agreements.
+- A professional divorce mediator to guide you through the decision-making process of your divorce, custody, and financial agreements.
 By avoiding the costly adversarial process, you will be in the best position to preserve more savings toward college.